- The Property Tax System

 A: The first installment of secured property tax is due on November 1st and becomes delinquent after December 10th.
 The second installment is due February 1st and becomes delinquent after April 10th.
 If the delinquent date falls on a weekend or holiday, you have until the close of the next business day to pay your tax bill.

-The annual secured property tax bill are mailed beginning in October of each year.
+The annual secured property tax bills are mailed in late September/ early October each year.

 Please note that is your responsibility to obtain your tax bill.
 Failure to receive a bill will not prevent penalties from being imposed on a late payment.
 If you have not received your tax bill by November 1st, please contact the Treasurer - Tax Collector's office.

 A: A supplemental tax bill is an additional bill that reflects the increase or decrease in the assessed value of real property.
 Supplemental tax bills are generated and mailed throughout the year, and must be paid in addition to the secured tax bill by the stated due dates.